estuary/flow/site/docs/reference/organizing-catalogs.md

 ---
-sidebar_position: 1
+sidebar_position: 4
 ---
 # Organizing a Flow catalog

 It's not necessary to store the entire catalog spec in one YAML file, and Flow provides the flexibility to reference other files, which can be managed independently.
+You can leverage this capability when you [run Flow from the command line](../concepts/flowctl.md).
 You may want to do so if:

 * You want to ensure shared collections remain easy to find
 * You use group data that's managed by different teams